Elbow Dysplasia in Bulldogs and French Bulldogs

 High protein, high calcium, and high-calorie diets have been cited as possible reasons for elbow dysplasia in bulldog puppies.

-Obviously, not all puppies on such diets get elbow problems.
+Not all puppies on such diets get elbow problems.
 If your bulldog puppy seems to be growing too fast, it may be advisable to change the diet after consultation with your veterinarian.